barkayw/gcp-lab-project/README.md

 # This is a repo for my training GCP DevOps project
-gcp-lab-project
+GCP-lab-project
 1. change the setting in GitHub to "Branch protection rules" * disable the required approval
-2. create new branch
+2. create a new branch

+## Docker Flask application
+ - this application is written in python
+ - it will be deployed on GKE

+ crate docker file image